TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 In later Git lessons, we will cover some of the more advanced Git features, such as branches.
 They will further expand your abilities and make you more productive.

-For now, concentrate on using the basics of Git that you've learned here with all of your projects from now on.
+For now, concentrate on using the basics of Git that you've learned here for all of your projects from now on.
 You will soon know each of the basic Git commands from memory!

 ### Bonus: Changing the Git Commit Message Editor
 As a bonus to this section, if you are using *Visual Studio Code* (and you should be if you're following this curriculum) and you don't want to get stuck writing a commit message in [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) because you accidentally used `git commit` without the message flag (`-m`), this command will make Visual Studio Code open a new tab with the ability to write your commit message and an optional description below it: `git config --global core.editor "code --wait"`.